riteshrk/nw-msds/README.md

 ### Note

-All materials have been posted with permission and in compliance with the university's academic policies.
+All materials have been posted in compliance with the university's academic policies.
 These assignments represent completed coursework.